-November 4, Day 4: Waqanki Lodge and Morro de Calzada Amazon Center.
-After a hearty early breakfast, we will set out on the lodge's trails before making the 20-minute drive to the Morro de Calzada Center.
-Our quest begins with the search for the elusive Russet-crowned Crake, and we will also be looking for White Hawk, Bluish-fronted Jacamar, Red-stained Woodpecker, and Channel-billed Toucan.
-Blue-crowned and Green-backed trogons, Peruvian Warbling-Antbird, and Yellow-browed Tody-Flycatcher also call this forest home.
-As we explore, we may hear the endangered Rio Mayo Titi Monkey or the Andean Saddle-backed Tamarin.
-We'll spend the rest of the day exploring the lodge's trail system or simply relaxing amid the lovely gardens.
+November 3, Day 3: Waqanki Lodge and Morro de Calzada Amazon Center.
+After a hearty breakfast, we will set out on the lodge's trails before making the 20-minute drive to the Morro de Calzada Center.
+Our quest begins with the search for the elusive Rufous-sided Crake and Blackish Rail that often attend a carefully arrange feeder seen conveniently from a forest blind.
+The area is also good for other birds like Bluish-fronted Jacamar, Red-stained Woodpecker, and Channel-billed Toucan.
+Also, Blue-crowned and Green-backed trogons, Peruvian Warbling-Antbird, and Yellow-browed Tody-Flycatcher call this forest home.
+As we explore, we may hear the endangered Rio Mayo Titi Monkey or the Andean Saddle-backed